 - Functional bilingualism (English/French), especially oral comprehension (equivalent of BBB)

-- Strong leadership abilities, including: consensus-building, impeccable communication skills, and relationship management with diverse stakeholders
+- Strong leadership abilities, including: consensus-building and relationship management with diverse stakeholders

 - Experience with all aspects of strategic planning from development to reporting